 5. Make Bigger Withdrawals

 Instead of withdrawing money for one week’s budget, why not withdraw an amount to fund your expenses for two weeks or more?
-Aside from saving yourself several trips to the bank, you prevent exposure to COVID-19 while also saving on ATM transaction fees.
+Save yourself several trips to the bank while also saving on ATM transaction fees.

 6. Keep Your Withdrawal Receipts

 ATM withdrawal receipts usually indicate how much money is left in your account.
-Keep these receipts to serve as your basis for your current balances.
-This way, you won’t be forced to make ATM balance inquiries and pay for service fees.
+Keep these receipts to serve as your basis for your current balance.
 Also, these receipts serve as proof of your transactions should your ATM withdrawals fail.

 7. Avoid Paying with Cash

-Cashless transactions are the preferred option during this pandemic, and consumers are provided with more options now to pay for purchases without using cash.
+Cashless transactions are the preferred option these days.
 You can use QR codes or even your debit cards to pay for groceries, bills, and other essentials.

 With online purchases, you don’t need cash, and you can just stay at home while shopping.
-So list down your shopping needs and categorize them to online and in-store purchases.
-This way, you’ll have a good idea how much cash you need to withdraw on your next trip to the ATM.
+List down your shopping needs and categorize them into online and in-store purchases.
+This way, you’ll have a good idea of how much cash you need to withdraw on your next trip to the ATM.

 FAQs on ATM Fees in the Philippines